Perspectives on the arithmetic nature of the ratios $\zeta(2n + 1)/\pi^{2n+1}$ and $\beta(2n)/\pi^{2n}$: Abstract

-\textit{\underline{\textbf{Abstract:}} We investigate the values of the Riemann zeta function at odd integers and the Dirichlet beta function at even integers, by collecting several distinct analytic frameworks converging to these values, thus providing a unifying perspective.
-Beyond analytic interest, these formulas motivate linear independence conjectures which, if established, would imply the irrationality of the quantities $\dfrac{\zeta(2n+1)}{\pi^{2n+1}}$ and $\dfrac{\beta(2n)}{\pi^{2n}}$.}
+We investigate special values of the Riemann zeta function at odd integers and of the Dirichlet beta function at even integers.
+We collect several analytic frameworks leading to these values and thereby provide a unifying perspective.
+Beyond their analytic interest, the resulting formulae motivate linear-independence conjectures which, if proved, would imply the irrationality of $\zeta(2n+1)/\pi^{2n+1}$ and $\beta(2n)/\pi^{2n}$.

-\textit{\textbf{Introduction}}
+\section{Introduction}

 Euler is renowned for his resolution of the Basel problem, establishing that

 Moreover, he derived a general formula for the values of the Riemann zeta function at even positive integers, namely